The best Cricut machines

 Reasons to avoid

-30-second review: The Cricut EasyPress Mini – which now comes in Zen Blue as well as Rasberry – is ideal for transferring designs to small items (shoes, socks, etc) but is also ideal for sewing.
-This 50W device works in a similar way to the Cricut EasyPress 2 (number 6 on our list), but has a tiny ceramic heat plate (4.8 x 8.2cm) that's easier to use on small or challenging surfaces.
-It's particularly good for curving around contours, working between buttons, and navigating seams.
+30-second review: The Cricut EasyPress Mini – which now comes in Zen Blue as well as Raspberry – is ideal for transferring designs to small items (shoes, socks, etc) but is also ideal for sewing.
+This 50W device works in a similar way to the Cricut EasyPress 2 (number 6 on our list), but has a tiny ceramic heat plate (4.8 x 8.2cm) that's easier to use on smaller or challenging surfaces.
+It's particularly good for curving around contours, working between buttons, and navigating seams - all things an iron can't do.

 Pricing: The price of the Cricut EasyPress Mini is generally around $69.99 in the US and £54.99 in the UK.
-However, we've sometimes seen it for less, often in the $40-$60 / £40-£50 range, at various online and physical retailers like Amazon, John Lewis, and Hobbycraft.
+However, we sometimes see it for less, often in the $40-$60 / £40-£50 range, at various online and physical retailers like Amazon, John Lewis, and Hobbycraft.

 Design and performance: As you'd expect, the Cricut EasyPress Mini is nice and compact, measuring just 10 x 8.5 x 5.3cm and weighing just 0.35kg.
 This makes it very easy to store and transport, so it's a great option for travel too.

-The joy of using the Cricut EasyPress MIni goes beyond heat transfers.
-In our Cricut EasyPress Mini review we used the tiny heat press for a number of sewing and quilting projects and found its design, size and ease of use was unrivalled.
+Compatibility: SUre, you could use an iron for transferring vinyl onto surfaces, but the joy of using the Cricut EasyPress Mini goes beyond heat transfers.
+During our time testing the EasyPress mini, we used the tiny heat press for a number of sewing and quilting projects and found its design, size and ease of use were unrivalled.
 Our review proclaims, "the Cricut EasyPress Mini is the best little craft device you never knew you needed".

 The best value Cricut heat press